NLeSC/structure-from-motion/README.md

 Structure From Motion Pipeline
 ------------------------------

-This software helps you to construct a 3-D point cloud from a set of images (or a video) of an object.
+This repo contains a complete _Structure from Motion_ pipeline.
+Structure from Motion is a technique to construct a 3-D point cloud from a set of images (or a video) of an object.
+The software in this repository relies heavily on a number of third party libaries, notably Bundler, CMVS, PMVS, and SIFT.

 * Go [here](docs/install-ubuntu-14.10.md) for the installation instructions;
 * A conceptual overview of the pipeline is documented [here](docs/structure_from_motion.md);